Last Farewell (BigBang song): Reception and recognition

+Awards

 Commercial performance

 "Last Farewell" was released prior to the creation of the Gaon Music Chart, which began tracking music performance in 2010.
 The song topped various charts from online music services upon its release, including the Melon chart for eight consecutive weeks, holding the record for longest-running number-one song by a boy group.
 At another music service Mnet.com, the single remained at the first spot for six weeks, a record for the time.
 "Last Farewell" went to be awarded Song of the Month (December) in the 2008 Cyworld Digital Music Awards, recording 170,000 copies sold that month.
 The single was the fourth best-performing song of the 2000s (decade) in Melon, the highest entry by a male group.